ANAL FISTULA SURGERY NYC

 WHAT ARE ANAL FISTULAS?

 An anal fistula is an abnormal tunnel-like connection between the inner lining of the anal canal and the skin around the anus.
 It typically forms as a result of an infection or an abscess in the anal glands that doesn’t heal properly.
 These fistulas can cause discomfort, irritation, and recurring infections, often leading to symptoms like pain, swelling, bleeding, or discharge around the anus.
+For those who engage in anal sex, douching and sex itself can cause anal fistulas and/or gland irritations.
+You can learn more about how here.

-ANAL FISTULA TREATMENT
+SURGICAL ANAL FISTULA TREATMENT

 Ready to become a client?